AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** Order and stability are maintained through control.
 This smite weakens enemies and disrupts their ability to act, allowing the Paladin to protect the realm and maintain the established order.

 #### Base Effect (Cantrip-Level)
-*Always available when making a melee weapon attack (Oath of the Crown)*
+*Always applied to your single attack when you take the Attack action (Oath of the Crown)*

-When you hit a creature with a melee weapon attack, your weapon pierces both body and mind.
+When you take the Attack action, you make one melee weapon attack.
+When you hit a creature with this attack, your weapon pierces both body and mind.
 The attack deals an extra **2d6 psychic damage** to the target.
 The target must make a **Wisdom saving throw**.
 On a failed save, it has **disadvantage on attack rolls and ability checks**, and **can't take reactions**, until the end of its next turn.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (4th-level or higher)
 *Requires: Bonus action + spell slot of 4th level or higher*